-Cognitive behavioral therapy (CBT) involves working with a psychotherapist who can increase awareness of negative thoughts and restructure the thought process.
+Cognitive-behavioral therapy (CBT) involves working with a psychotherapist who can increase awareness of negative thoughts and restructure the thought process.
 CBT is well researched and can be used to manage a variety of conditions.
-Specifically, those with IBS may benefit from CBT due to its aim to restructure the experience of IBS and reduce the perception of IBS symptoms3,4.
+Specifically, those with IBS may benefit from CBT due to its aim to restructure the experience of IBS and reduce the perception of IBS symptoms, anxiety surrounding IBS, and as a result, stress-induced flare-ups3,4.

 For help finding a specialist in psychogastroenterology, the ROME Foundation has a great directory here.

 Medications and/or Supplements